whaypr/termess/README.md

 In this case output is only displayed on stdout, but can be redirected to a file by yourself

----
-**NOTE:**
+### Step 4: Enjoy
+Now you have everything prepared for your Messenger communication analysis to begin

+### Notes

-All steps can be done with single command:
+* All steps can be done with a single command:
 ```
 $ termess.sh -p facebook.zip -r -a facebook/processed_chats
 ```
----

-### Step 4: Enjoy
-Now you have everything needed for viewing, processing, searching through or anything else you want to do with your Messanger messages

-All of that comfortably right from your terminal
+* Once **-p** and **-r** are executed successfully, they are not needed anymore.
+You can run the script with just **-a** or **-f** option after that

 ## TODO

-* display some information about sent files, gifs, links, etc. instead of "null"
+* display some information about sent files, gifs, links, etc. rather than just "null"
+* handle newlines in messages correctly
+* message reactions
-* fix parsing problem in some chats
+* fix parsing problem of some chats